 The accompanying financial statements present the government and its component units, entities for which the government is considered to be financially accountable.
 Blended component units are, in substance, part of the primary government's operations, even though they are legally separate entities.
 Thus, blended component units are appropriately presented as funds of the primary government.
-Each discretely presented component unit is reported in a separate column in the government-wide financial statements to emphasize that it is legally separate from the government.
+The discretely presented component unit is reported in a separate column in the government-wide financial statements to emphasize that it is legally separate from the government.

-Discretely Presented Component Units-The component unit columns in the basic financial statements include the financial data of the County's discretely presented component units.
-These units are reported in separate columns to emphasize that they are legally separate from the County.
+Discretely Presented Component Unit-The component unit column in the basic financial statements includes the financial data of the County's discretely presented component unit.
+This unit is reported in a separate column to emphasize that it is legally separate from the County.